 “Since we live by the Spirit, let us keep in step with the Spirit.” – Galatians 5:25

-Want to keep your heart on fire?
+Want to keep your heart on fire for Jesus?
 Walk with the starter, maintainer, and spreader of spiritual fire—the Holy Spirit!
 Acts 2:3-4 tells us, “They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit…” Jesus promised that when He physically left the earth, we wouldn’t be left alone—void of God’s power, provision, direction, and presence.
 Walking step by step, moment by moment, day by day with the Holy Spirit will set, and keep, your heart on fire.
 God’s Holy Spirit is His promised gift to you.
 Simply ask God to fill you with the Holy Spirit, and He will!
 As you walk and converse daily with the Holy Spirit, God will do amazing things in and through you.

 10. Continue a Life of Growth (don’t be stagnant).